mikblack/PATH302/PATH302-brcaData.md

 ## Loading packages and data

-Do the following, regardless of whether you are running RStudio on your computer, or on the student desktop (same instructions for both).
+Do the following, regardless of whether you are running RStudio on your computer, or via Windows App (same instructions for both).

 ### Load packages